×

 What is Chapter 7 Bankruptcy?

 Chapter 7 Bankruptcy, often known as “liquidation bankruptcy,” is one of the two forms of bankruptcy available to individuals struggling with high levels of personal debt.
 It is also sometimes known as “straight bankruptcy.”
-These nicknames describe the Chapter 7 process accurately – it is a straightforward form of bankruptcy that filers can generally complete in three to four months.
-With Chapter 7 bankruptcy, money is raised to repay the filer’s creditors by selling, or liquidating, his or her nonexempt assets.
+This nickname accurately describes the Chapter 7 process – it is a straightforward form of bankruptcy that filers can generally complete in three to four months.
+Chapter 7 bankruptcy raises money to repay the filer’s creditors by selling or liquidating their nonexempt assets.

 Chapter 7 bankruptcy is not for everybody.
-Individuals who do not pass the Means Test do not qualify for Chapter 7 bankruptcy and even among those who do, it is not always the right course of action.
-Chapter 7 bankruptcy is an extreme form of bankruptcy that requires the filer to relinquish control of his or her assets to the bankruptcy trustee handling the case.
-It requires numerous sacrifices, but sometimes it is the only way for a filer to regain control over his or her debt.
+Individuals who do not pass the Means Test do not qualify for Chapter 7 bankruptcy, and even among those who do, it is not always the right course of action.
+Chapter 7 bankruptcy is an extreme form of bankruptcy that requires the filer to relinquish control of their assets to the bankruptcy trustee handling the case.
+It requires numerous sacrifices, but sometimes, it is the only way for a filer to regain control over their debt.

 The Chapter 7 Means Test

 You can only file for Chapter 7 bankruptcy if you pass the Means Test.
-If you earn less annually than your state’s median income for a household of your size, you automatically pass and can file a Chapter 7 bankruptcy case.
-If you earn more than your state’s median income for a household your size, it is still possible to file a Chapter 7 case if you demonstrate that you do not have sufficient disposable income after making your required payments each month.
-Required payments include mortgage and car payments and court-ordered payments like child support and alimony.
+If you earn less annually than your state’s median income for a household your size, you automatically pass and can file a Chapter 7 bankruptcy case.
+If you earn more than your state’s median income for a household your size, it is still possible to file a Chapter 7 case if you demonstrate that you do not have sufficient disposable income after making your monthly payments.
+Required payments include mortgage, car, and court-ordered payments like child support and alimony.
 If you do not pass the Means Test, you can file for Chapter 13 bankruptcy.

 The Chapter 7 Bankruptcy Process

 Once you file your bankruptcy petition, an automatic stay goes into effect.
 This is a court order for your creditors to stop their collection attempts.
-This will not stop certain obligations, such as child support payments.
-Your case will be assigned to a bankruptcy trustee, who will oversee your case until its conclusion.
+However, this will not stop certain obligations, such as child support payments.
+Your case will be assigned to a bankruptcy trustee, who will oversee it until its conclusion.

-Within 30 days after you file your bankruptcy petition, your bankruptcy trustee will conduct a meeting of your creditors, also known as a 341 meeting.
-During this meeting, you must answer any questions you face from your bankruptcy trustee and your creditors.
-These questions will be about your assets, your expenses, your liabilities, and your income.
-The goal of this meeting it to gauge your current financial situation and verify that you filed your original documents about these subjects truthfully.
+Within 30 days of filing your bankruptcy petition, your bankruptcy trustee will conduct a meeting of your creditors, also known as a 341 meeting.
+During this meeting, you must answer any questions from your bankruptcy trustee and creditors about your assets, expenses, liabilities, and income.
+This meeting aims to gauge your current financial situation and verify that you filed your original documents about these subjects truthfully.

-After your nonexempt assets have been liquidated and you have completed your 341 meeting, you become eligible for a Chapter 7 discharge.
-This is the discharge of your debts that allows the court to close your case and makes it possible for you to move forward with your life debt-free.
-A completed Chapter 7 bankruptcy will remain on your credit report for 10 years following its closure.
+After liquidating your nonexempt assets and completing your 341 meeting, you become eligible for a Chapter 7 discharge.
+This discharge of your debts allows the court to close your case and makes it possible for you to move forward with your life debt-free.
+A completed Chapter 7 bankruptcy will remain on your credit report for ten years following its closure.

 Chapter 7 bankruptcy can be complicated.
-To ensure that you understand all aspects of the process and that your rights and interests are protected throughout, work with an experienced bankruptcy lawyer.
-Contact the Whitten & Whitten today to set up your free consultation in our office.
+Work with an experienced bankruptcy lawyer to ensure that you understand all aspects of the process and that your rights and interests are protected throughout.
+Contact Whitten & Whitten today to schedule your free consultation in our office.